Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

-Such a procedure can then be generalized to multi-qubit states.
 Further, similarly to the calculation of fidelity, we can exchange the integral over the continuous degrees of freedom by performing a sum over discrete degrees of freedom.
 Where the procedure can be applied to not only the Wigner function, but the all distributions, albeit with a different normalization out the front.

 We also note that alternatively, one can find the Monge distance with respect to the $Q$ function.\Cite{Zyczkowski1998} This effectively calculated the distance between the centers of mass of two distributions.
 Given the non-negative property of the Q function, it can be useful in translating procedures performed on classical probability distributions into quantum mechanics.
 As such, it can also be used in calculating the R\'enyi entropy.
 The R\'enyi entropy is defined with respect to the Q function as\Cite{Renyi1961,Wehrl1978}